caltechlibrary/dataset/README.md

     - collection.json metadata file describing the collection, e.g. storage type, name, description, if versioning is enabled
     - collection objects are accessed by their key which is case insensitive
-    - collection names lowered case and usually have a `.ds` extension for easy identification the directory must be lower casefolder contain
+    - collection names lowered case and usually have a `.ds` extension for easy identification the directory must be lower case folder contain

 _datatset_ stores JSON object documents in a pairtree
     - the pairtree path is always lowercase
     - a pairtree of JSON object documents
     - non-JSON attachments can be associated with a JSON document and found in a directories organized by semver (semantic version number)
-    - versioned JSON documents are created sub directory encorprating a semver _datasetd_ stores JSON object documents in a table named for the collection
+    - versioned JSON documents are created sub directory incorporating a semver _datasetd_ stores JSON object documents in a table named for the collection
     - objects are versioned into a collection history table by semver and key
     - attachments are not supported
-    - can be exported to a collection using pairtree storage (e.g. a zipfile will be generated holding a pairtree representation of the collection)
+    - can be exported to a collection using pairtree storage (e.g. a zip file will be generated holding a pairtree representation of the collection)

 The choice of plain UTF-8 is intended to help future proof reading dataset collections.
 Care has been taken to keep _dataset_ simple enough and light weight enough that it will run on a machine as small as a Raspberry Pi Zero while being equally comfortable on a more resource rich server or desktop environment. _dataset_ can be re-implement in any programming language supporting file input and output, common string operations and along with JSON encoding and decoding functions.
 The current implementation is in the Go language.